 - Pokémon Diamond and Pearl: Solaceon Ruins is an almost exact duplicate of the Ruins Of Alph, lacking only the sliding panel puzzles.

-- Relic Castle in Pokémon Black and White .
+- Relic Castle in Pokémon Black and White and its sequels.
 Sandpit traps ahoy!

 - The Egyptian waxwork in Wax Works takes the player to an Egyptian pyramid filled with traps.